 MRSA is a staph infection that is resistant to some antibiotics and can spread through tubes and surgical sites, which can become deadly if it reaches the patient’s heart.
 The CDC estimates that there are 70,000 severe infections and 9,000 deaths each year as a result of MRSA.

 C. diff is another dangerous infection that is common in hospitals and is a result of bacteria getting into the intestines and causing diarrhea and inflammation, usually after taking an antibiotic.
 The problem with C. diff is that even if a patient does not present symptoms, they can be colonized with the infection and inactive spores of C. diff can be transferred by touch between people.
 Those spores become active once they reach the intestines.
 The CDC reports that nearly 290,000 patients get C. diff each year.
 One in five will get the infection again if they’ve had it once, and nearly 10% of the infected die.

 One of the most common ways that patients suffer from infection-related complications due to hospital negligence is when a patient starts to show signs of an infection and the hospital staff do not diagnose the symptoms in time.
 When an infection isn’t diagnosed in a timely manner, it can quickly lead to the patient suffering from further complications– especially with patients with a compromised immune system or with other illnesses and/or conditions.

 If you’ve experienced negligence at a hospital in Philadelphia that led to an injury or illness, you’re probably frustrated and want to hold the hospital and doctors accountable for their negligent actions.
-At Shrager & Sachs, we have experience representing victims of medical malpractice, so we can help you and your family move forward by getting you the compensation you deserve.
+At Shrager, Sachs, & Blanco, we have experience representing victims of medical malpractice, so we can help you and your family move forward by getting you the compensation you deserve.